A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Applications to modelling temporal variations in biological systems

-By following the arguments regarding temporal smoothing in this paper, and constraining the temporal kernel in the above model to be a time-causal limit kernel, $T(t;\; \tau_a) = \Psi(t;\; \tau_a)$, it follows that the auditory covariance properties in the spectro-temporal receptive field model can also be extended to include temporal scale covariance.
+By following the arguments regarding temporal smoothing in this paper, and constraining the temporal kernel in the above model to be a time-causal limit kernel, $T(t;\; \tau_a) = \Psi(t;\; \tau_a)$, it follows that the auditory covariance properties in the spectro-temporal receptive field model can be extended to also comprise temporal scale covariance.